typecasto/halfwit/README.md

 It seems pretty niche at first, but this type of problem crops up surprisingly often.
 Halfwit was initially concieved for modded Minecraft, but I've since ran into at least 4 unrelated situations it would have fixed.
 Plus, it's *absurdly* configurable, and easily extendable, so there's a lot you can do with it.

 ## Adapter Scripts
 One crucial part of using Halfwit is adapter scripts.
-When Halfwit runs a program, it expects "success" to be represented by exit code 0, and "failure" to be represented by anything else.
+When Halfwit runs a program, it expects "success" to be represented by exit code 0, and "failure" to be represented by any other exit code.
 If your program behaves like that already, great!
-If not, you're gonna have to write an adapter script, which is simpler than it sounds.
+If not, you're gonna have to write an adapter script.

 All an adapter script does is change whatever behavior you're investigating into the behavior Halfwit expects.
-Don't worry, you don't have to learn a new language, it's just a program.
 You can write it in whatever language you like.
-I recommend bash, since it's easy.
+I recommend bash, since it's easy to work with environment variables (halfwit sets a lot of them).
 Halfwit already comes with a few simple adapter scripts for some common tasks, which also serve as a good reference and starting point for your own.
 The following few might be especially helpful:

 - `scripts/timeout.sh` - For tasks that take set time and then never exit.
 - `scripts/manual.sh` - For tasks too complex to automate.